-Storing formula might seem simple enough, but when you’re functioning on little to no sleep, it can be easy to leave the container of powdered baby formula in the open air or a prepared bottle of European baby formula out on your countertop.
+Storing formula might seem simple enough.
+Still, when you’re functioning on little to no sleep, leaving the powdered baby formula container in the open air or a prepared bottle of European baby formula out on your countertop can be easy.

-Please don't worry, limited exposure to room temperature and surrounding environment will not result in loss of nutrients or damage to powdered formula.
-Make sure to check for obvious moisture or contamination, reseal and put the container back in a cool dark space until the next time you may need it.
+Please don't worry; limited exposure to room temperature and the surrounding environment will not result in loss of nutrients or damage to powdered formula.
+Make sure to check for evident moisture or contamination, reseal and put the container back in a cool dark space until the next time you may need it.

-Prepared infant formula can spoil if it is left out at room temperature for too long.
-Once you mix the powder and water, baby formula is best given to your little one within 2 hours of preparation and within one hour from when feeding begins.
+Infant formula can spoil if left out at room temperature for too long.
+Once you mix the powder and water, baby formula is best given to your little one within 2 hours of preparation and one hour from when feeding begins.

 European baby formula powder comes vacuum-sealed to ensure that it stays contamination free and all ingredients remain fresh.
-As long as you use the container by the expiration date all nutrients will remain at the highest quality.
+As long as you use the container by expiration, all nutrients will remain at the highest quality.

-For most babies using a box by the expiration date will not be a challenge however, if you do find yourself with baby formula nearing the expiration date - freezing the powder or prepared baby formula is not the answer.
-The freezer can have a negative effect on the individual components and over all nutritive value of all European baby formula.
+For most babies, using a box by the expiration date will be easy however, if you find yourself with baby formula nearing the expiration date - freezing the powder or prepared baby formula is not the answer.
+The freezer can negatively affect all European baby formula’s components and overall nutritive value.

-High humidity, like what is found in a freezer, can cause powdered baby formula to clump.
-Clumpy formula can alter the scoop-able amount that goes into your baby's bottle.
+High humidity, like what is found in a freezer, can cause the powdered baby formula to clump.
+This alters the scoopable amount that goes into your baby's bottle.

 Freezing prepared European baby formula causes the fat to separate from the proteins.
 When separated, the temperatures in the freezer are so low that it can cause the loss of some important nutrients.

-As the frozen baby formula thaws these nutrients will not mix to a consistent state and the texture and taste of the European baby formula will be undesirable to infants and the quality will be compromised.
+As the frozen baby formula thaws, these nutrients will not mix to a consistent state.
+The texture and taste of the European baby formula will be undesirable to infants, and the quality will be compromised.

 Many families find it convenient, especially at night, to make bottles ahead of time and have them ready to go.

-If your baby starts a bottle of formula but does not finish it within one hour, pour out the remaining contents.
-After mixing with the baby's saliva it can grow bacteria that reheating or refrigeration will not kill.
+If your baby starts a bottle of formula but does not finish it within one hour, please pour out the remaining contents.
+After mixing with the baby's saliva, it can grow bacteria that reheating or refrigeration will not kill.

 Traveling with Formula

-The safest option when you’re out and about is to carry an airtight pre measured amount of European powdered baby formula and a clean, empty bottle.
+The safest option when you’re out and about is to carry an airtight pre-measured amount of European powdered baby formula and a clean, empty bottle.
 Use a thermos to bring boiling water, which will keep it hot for about four hours.
-After you mix the water and formula, check the temperature by sprinkling a few drops onto your wrist to make sure it's comfortably warm, not hot, and then serve right away.
+After mixing the water and formula, check the temperature by sprinkling a few drops onto your wrist to ensure it's comfortably warm, not hot, and then serve right away.